13+ years writing insurance and personal finance content

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Only Florida and Virginia use FR-44 forms, and they’re usually required when someone commits a severe driving offense.
+Only Florida and Virginia use FR-44 forms, which drivers who commit a severe driving offense may need to file.

 Both an SR-22 and FR-44 serve as proof of insurance coverage.